shiva1998-R/DesktopAssistant/README.md

 # DesktopAssistant

-This is a desktop assistant project that provides two features:
+This is a desktop assistant project the following features:
 - Voice Assistant
 - Opening multiple desktop applications in one click
 - Play music from local folders

-Voice assistant features interacts with the user to provide responses to the requests user raises.
+Voice assistant feature interacts with the user to provide responses to the requests user queries.
 This may include news, jokes, music, wikipedia information about a famous personality etc.,

 When user runs app for the first time, the program asks for location of music files and app executables in the filesystem.
 These get stored at "C://Desktop Assistant/" folder, so that the app can use from next time onwards.
 Here are some screenshots of the app asking for those locations: